-Welcome to my book blog.
-For this Q & A, please welcome author Nancy Churnin.
-She has written countless nonfiction books that serve as mentor texts for many of us.
-Join us as she discusses her new book, Beautiful Shades of Brown, the Art of Laura Wheeler Waring published by Creston Books.
+Welcome to my book blog, Blissfully Bookish.
+For this Q & A, please welcome the multi-talented author Nancy Churnin.
+She tells us about her latest book, Beautiful Shades of Brown, the Art of Laura Wheeler Warin, published by Creston Books.

 Can you describe the journey to publication for this book?